News

 TERN has enabled Australian researchers to take a leading international role in the development of the IUCN Red List of Ecosystems, positioning Australia to be a global leader with this significant initiative.

 TERN has been centrally engaged with the development of the first global standard for assessing risks to ecosystems.
-TERN’s infrastructure, data, expertise, and synthesis capability have all played a role in the development of a new scientifically-robust assessment framework to support the International Union for the Conservation of Nature (IUCN) Red List of Ecosystems, helping place Australia at the forefront of this important global innovation.
+TERN’s infrastructure, data, ecosystem processes, expertise, and synthesis capability have all played a role in the development of a new scientifically-robust assessment framework to support the International Union for the Conservation of Nature (IUCN) Red List of Ecosystems, helping place Australia at the forefront of this important global innovation.

 Professor David Keith of the University of New South Wales and TERN’s expert network, helped to spearhead the development of the new framework, which won the 2015 Eureka Prize for Environmental Research.
 The Red List of Ecosystems was developed to complement and extend current approaches that focus on individual species (IUCN Red List of Threatened Species), improving overall conservation effectiveness.
 The new protocol provides an adaptable framework for risk assessment across terrestrial, subterranean, freshwater and marine ecosystems.